youssef-mansor/TheAgentCompany/workspaces/tasks/sde-create-sqlite-database/checkpoints.md

 ## Checkpoint 1 (1pt)

-Navigated to the page https://ogma.lti.cs.cmu.edu/apps/files/files/626?dir=/Documents/Financials
+Navigated to the file on NextCloud.

 ## Checkpoint 2 (1pts)